danieltran/swift-ui-example-app-koobar/diary.md

 # Task 1 - iPad Support
 The `NavigationView` in `OnboardView` is replaced with a `NavigationStack`.
 As part of this change, I bumped the minimum deployment target to iOS 16.6 so that `NavigationStack` is available and to avoid using the deprecated `navigationViewStyle` modifier.
 I have done this for simplicity and typically on iOS we can stay fairly up to date with the latest versions as most of the userbase tends to migrate to newer versions of iOS fairly quickly.
-On projects where we do want to support a larger number of iOS versions to maximise the reach, then we could continue to use the `navigationViewStyle` modifier and keep the deployment target as it was originally.
+On projects where we do want to support a larger number of iOS versions to maximise the reach, we could continue to use the `navigationViewStyle` modifier and keep the deployment target as it was originally.

 I have added two `SpacerView`s to push the Sign In and Sign Up buttons to the bottom of the screen to make it easier for users to access the functionality on iPad.